publisha/publisha.github.io/pages/iBooksAuthor.md

 ### What is in the IDML File?

 Apple IBA will take everything that is in the `IDML` file and put it on its own pages.
-We expect the IDML file to include everything, but there is one thing that we do not want in the IBA file; the master page items.
+We expect the IDML file to include everything, but there is one thing that we do not want in the IBA file; _the master page items_.
 This means the header and the footers (page number especially).

 [![You should hide the page numbers and headers before exporting the IDML](/images/2017/03/iBooksAuthor/image11.png)](/images/2017/03/iBooksAuthor/image11.png)